stormpath/stormpath-framework-tck/README.md

 development sanity :)  Comments, suggestions and/or contributions from the Open Source community are most welcome.

 **Note:** The most recent version of the TCK does not make *any* direct calls to the Stormpath backend.
-This is in support of Stormpath joining force with Okta.
+This is in support of Stormpath joining forces with Okta.
 The TCK now interacts exclusively with the integration under test.
 As a result, resources created over the course of the testing can no longer be deleted.
 There are still some Stormpath specific elements in the TCK (such as the `Account` href).
 As the SDKs are migrated over to using Okta as a backend, we will continue to refactor the TCK accordingly.